|

 3. Teach children a fun rhyming song they can sing for their own entertainment, strengthening self-directed amusement tendencies.

 A wonderful educational patriotic show featuring puppets Uncle Sam, Keisha, and Elmer.
 This show will educate the children on the meaning of many symbols of America including the flag, the Statue of Liberty, and the American eagle.
 What does it mean when the Texas flag has the white stripe flying on top?
-What does it mean when the red stripe is flying on top?
 Most adults don't even know this!
 Tie this show in with history books on our country.
 Feature our nation's history!
 Available June 1-July 5.

 Learning Points